MedKhem/grobid-dictionaries/docs/How-to Annotate?.md

 Two TEI elements could be used in this level:

 * \<entry>: defines the limits of each lexical entries
-* \<other>: could be used to annotate any text sequence that does not represent a lexical entry.
+* \<dictScrap>: could be used to annotate any text sequence that does not represent a lexical entry.

 ### Lexical Entry
 Five TEI elements could be used in this level: